SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/_INSTALLATION.md

 # Cairn-PKM Installation Guide

 ⚠️ **Pre-Release Software**: Cairn-PKM is in active development (version 0.5.0).
 Commands and workflows may change between versions.
-See _VERSION-POLICY.md for details.

 Instructions for setting up a new Cairn-based Obsidian vault.